Take advantage of bulk discounts of up to 20%. No code needed!

 Possible disadvantages

-• Limited food choice.
+• Limited food choices.

 Intermittent fasting (IF) is an eating pattern where you alternate between periods of fasting and eating.
 It's not so much about what you eat, but more to when you eat.